konsumer/wasi-browserfs/README.md

 A light [WASI](https://wasi.dev/) for browsers, that uses BrowserFS.

+> *WARNING*: this is not functional.
+I ended up switching paths and looking at running assetsys inside another wasm, which works better for my game-engine (what this was originally made for.)

 I saw a few [WASI](https://wasi.dev/) implementations for browsers, but they all seemed a bit heavy, complicated, or just broken, at least for my purposes, so I made my own.

 [BrowserFS](https://github.com/jvilk/BrowserFS) allows you to merge multiple filesystems (for example read zip, but write to localstorage) so you can write code in your favorite language that supports WASI, and run it in browsers (and also native.)